rayan-elidrissi/ETHOxford2025/DeSci.md

 </ul>

 Ethical Considerations:
-The project's potential for misuse raises serious ethical concerns about the responsible development and deployment of such powerful technologies.
+The project s potential for misuse raises serious ethical concerns about the responsible development and deployment of such powerful technologies.
 Further discussion and frameworks are needed to address these concerns.

 Alignment with Long-Term Values: